 The number of countries visited by each group varies by tour.
-Some tours highlight several unique regions of a single country while others will visit more than one.
-The invitation, planning, and confirmation process of our host communities is of the utmost importance for the Blue Lake International Exchange Program to offer an unparalleled experience for students.
-Therefore, detailed travel itineraries are not distributed until Spring of the touring year, after the International staff confirms all arrangements with the hosting communities.
-Blue Lake ensembles visit five to seven communities.
-Visit bluelake.org/international/pasttours to see where we have been on past tours.
+Some tours highlight several unique regions of a single country while others will visit more than one country.
+The invitation, planning, and confirmation process of our host communities is of the utmost importance for the Blue Lake International Exchange Program, which is committed to offering an unparalleled experience for students.
+Therefore, detailed travel itineraries are not distributed until spring of the touring year, after the International staff confirms all arrangements with the hosting communities.
+Blue Lake ensembles visit approximately five communities on their tour along with several group excursions to culturally significant sites along the way.
+Visit bluelake.org/international/pasttours to see where we’ve been on past tours.

 The Blue Lake International Exchange Program offers a flexible attendance policy, which is outlined in the invitation and contract materials.
 However, most schools are willing to make special arrangements during end of year activities in order for full attendance at Blue Lake rehearsals.
 Most schools recognize the value of the International Program experience and permit students to have an alternate end of year schedule.
 Blue Lake recommends discussing arrangements with your school during the enrollment period.

 Students will be expected to wear the Blue Lake blue uniform during air and ground travel, rehearsals, and during group sightseeing excursions.
 When they are performing, they are expected to wear the unique white International formal uniform.
 At all other times with host families, students may wear non-uniform clothing.
 A detailed uniform and appearance policy will be provided with the Participation Agreement.